Beam-powered propulsion: Microwave thermal rocket

 In 2002, Kevin L.G.
 Parkin proposed a similar system using microwaves.
 In May 2012, the DARPA/NASA Millimeter-wave Thermal Launch System (MTLS) Project began the first steps toward implementing this idea.
 The MTLS Project was the first to demonstrate a millimeter-wave absorbent refractory heat exchanger, subsequently integrating it into the propulsion system of a small rocket to produce the first millimeter-wave thermal rocket.
-Simultaneously, it developed the first high power cooperative target millimeter-wave beam director and used it to attempt the first millimeter-wave thermal rocket launch.
-Several launches were attempted but problems with the beam director could not be resolved before funding ran out in March 2014.
+Simultaneously, it developed the first high-power cooperative target millimeter-wave beam director and used it to attempt the first millimeter-wave thermal rocket launch.
+Several launches were attempted, but problems with the beam director could not be resolved before funding ran out in March 2014.

+Mass Beam Systems

+Aerospace and mechanical engineer Artur Davoyan has been funded by NASA to study a pellet-beam system that would propel one ton payloads to 500 AU in under 20 years.

+Nordley and Crowl propose vast solar arrays built by self-replicating robots placed at the Sun-Venus equilateral Lagrange points, capable of generating beams in the hundreds of petawatt range.
+With such technologies, craft could be driven to relativistic speeds, capable of reaching nearby stars in decades.

 Economics

-Motivation to develop beam-powered propulsion systems comes from the economic advantages that would be gained as a result of improved propulsion performance.
-In the case of beam-powered launch vehicles, better propulsion performance enables some combination of increased payload fraction, increased structural margins and fewer stages.
+The motivation to develop beam-powered propulsion systems comes from the economic advantages gained due to improved propulsion performance.
+In the case of beam-powered launch vehicles, better propulsion performance enables some combination of increased payload fraction, increased structural margins, and fewer stages.
 JASON's 1977 study of laser propulsion, authored by Freeman Dyson, succinctly articulates the promise of beam-powered launch: "Laser propulsion as an idea that may produce a revolution in space technology.
 A single laser facility on the ground can in theory launch single-stage vehicles into low or high earth orbit.
 The payload can be 20% or 30% of the vehicle take-off weight.
 It is far more economical in the use of mass and energy than chemical propulsion, and it is far more flexible in putting identical vehicles into a variety of orbits."This promise was quantified in a 1978 Lockheed Study conducted for NASA:"The results of the study showed that, with advanced technology, laser rocket system with either a space- or ground-based laser transmitter could reduce the national budget allocated to space transportation by 10 to 345 billion dollars over a 10-year life cycle when compared to advanced chemical propulsion systems (LO2-LH2) of equal capability."

 Beam director cost

 The 1970s-era studies and others since have cited beam director cost as a possible impediment to beam-powered launch systems.
 A recent cost-benefit analysis estimates that microwave (or laser) thermal rockets would be economical once beam director cost falls below 20 $/Watt.
-The current cost of suitable lasers is <100 $/Watt and the current cost of suitable microwave sources is <$5/Watt.
-Mass production has lowered the production cost of microwave oven magnetrons to <0.01 $/Watt and some medical lasers to <10 $/Watt, though these are thought to be unsuitable for use in beam directors.
+The current cost of suitable lasers is <100 $/Watt and the cost of suitable microwave sources is <$5/Watt.
+Mass production has lowered the production cost of microwave oven magnetrons to <0.01 $/Watt and some medical lasers to <10 $/Watt, though these are considered unsuitable for beam directors.